Mlaiel/iacherie/mobile/store_assets/privacy_policy.md

 ## 7. Children's Privacy

-Ainflue is not intended for children under 13.
+IA Chérie is not intended for children under 13.
 We do not knowingly collect personal information from children under 13.
 If we become aware that we have collected such information, we will delete it promptly.

 ## 8. International Data Transfers